edwardungere/Cloud-IR-Lab/README.md

 Instead of relying on a single telemetry source to respond to threats, this lab demonstrates how logs across the control and data plane can be correlated to provide expanded visibility into internal adversary tactics and techniques to enable effective automated mitigation.

 ## 2. Background
-As organizations continue to offload production and operations to the cloud, cloud enviroments are increasingly becoming crucial components of enterprise infrastructure.
+As organizations continue migrating operations to the cloud, these environments have become critical components of enterprise infrastructure.
+Monitoring these workloads and operations are essential for business continuity and maintaing an important security posture.

-In traditional networks, the firewall acted as the primary enforcement point and defined the boundary between "trusted" and "untrusted" users.
-In cloud architecture, trust is better defined by credentials compared to network layout.
-Access to resources is goverened by credentials, and an external attacker with valid keys or permissions can perform actions that appear indistinguishable from authorized activity.

 Comprehensive logging and monitoring across both the control and data plane, paired with sevrless compute functions can provide active defense for these critical enviroments.

 ## 3. Scenario
 This scenario models an internal machine launching MITRE-mapped attacks against an internal cloud workload operating within the same AWS account.
 The attacker will will move laterally from the its own instace to the private instance.